teaching-lab/stack-cs-activities/activities/network-flow-monitoring/README.md

 ## Setup and preparation

 * Print the [activity handout](flow-exercise-handout.pdf) for each student.
+	* Use one-sided printing.
 	* There is one page with theory and exercise setting, one page with the solution, and two pages for the packet cards.
 	* Cut the packet cards so that there are 24 paper strips for each student.
 * Make sure that each student has free space on a table.

 ## Activity overview